Sequential Exponential Lower Bounds for the Advection-Diffusion Equation with Shear Flows: One counterexample for pulsed-diffusion method

-which is faster than exponential decay in terms of $n$.
-Nevertheless, for the advection-diffusion equation with Couette flow drift, by Theorem \ref{main}, the decay of the $L^2$ norm would not be faster than exponential in time.
+\end{proof} \begin{remark} The decaying of the mixing scale of $\rho(n,\cdot)$ to $0$ as $n \rightarrow \infty$ shows a key difference from the result in Corollary \ref{cor:mix}.
+Moreover, the $L^2$ norm of $\rho$ decays faster than exponentially in terms of $n$.
+Nevertheless, for the advection-diffusion equation with Couette flow drift, by Theorem \ref{main}, the decay of the $L^2$ norm would not be faster than exponential in time. \end{remark}